AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Overview of learning result

+With this label distribution in mind, we now present the learning results.
 In Figure~\ref{fig:per-exp}, we first present the best learning result of the model.
 Specifically, we show the learning curves for three cases: (a) sequence lengths of $12$ or less; (b) sequence lengths of $14$; (c) sequence lengths of $16$.
 For each length, we present three different curves.
 For case (a), the hyperparameters of Transformer are dimension $d = 128$, head $h = 8$, and layer $l = 4$.
-For a detailed explanation of these parameters, one can find in \cite{vaswani2023attentionneed}.
 The three curves correspond to different proportions of training data over the whole data set, which are $40\%$, $50\%$, and $60\%$, respectively.
 The model eventually achieved accuracy of $98.31\%$, $100.00\%$, and $99.88\%$ respectively.
 For case (b), the hyperparameters are dimension $128$, head $4$, and layer $4$.
 The three curves correspond to training data with proportion $20\%$, $40\%$, and $60\%$.
 They eventually achieved their highest accuracy of $99.70\%$, $100.00\%$, and $100.00\%$.
 For the case (c), the hyperparameters are dimension $128$, head $4$, and layer $4$.
 The three curves correspond to different proportions of training data over the whole data set, which are $20\%$, $40\%$, and $60\%$, respectively.
 They eventually achieved their accuracy of $99.97\%$, $99.99\%$, and $99.98\%$.
+Therefore, the Transformer's high accuracy represents a substantial improvement over this baseline, demonstrating that the model learns to distinguish among the diverse polynomial forms rather than simply memorizing the most common one.

-From these curves, one can see that our model has successfully learned the task, i.e., the analytic expressions of vacuum expectation values of various Wilson loops.
+From these curves, one can see that our model has achieved high accuracy on the supervised mapping task, i.e., predicting the analytic expressions of vacuum expectation values of various Wilson loops from their shape information.
 We carefully choose the hyperparameters so that the model achieve best performance, we will discuss the impact of hyperparameters in next section.